FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ### Configuring FusionAuth

 FusionAuth should now be running and reachable on your chosen URL or `http://localhost:9011` if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-initial-setup.png" alt="FusionAuth initial setup user and password" class="img-fluid" figure=false %}

 Once you've done this, you'll be prompted to complete three more set-up steps, as shown below.

 {% include _image.liquid src="/assets/img/blogs/spring-fusionauth/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}